 The Venus has adjustable leg loops, which helped give it a good score for adjustability.
 The risers in the back are easy to adjust as well.

 The Mad Rock Venus is a low-cost entry-level harness that is a good choice for people who are getting started in the sport.
-It also comes in various starter packs with a chalk bag, belay device and locking carabiner, and we've seen that package for only $50, which is a great bargain.
+It also comes in various starter packs with a chalk bag, belay device and locking carabiner, and we've seen that package for around the same price as the harness alone, which is a great bargain.

-At $50, this is the least expensive harness in our test group.
-However, we thought the $55 Black Diamond Momentum was a lot more comfortable, and that's why it won our Best Buy award over the Venus.
+At $55, this is the one of the least expensive harness in our test group.
+However, we thought the $57 Black Diamond Momentum was a lot more comfortable, and that's why it won our Best Buy award over the Venus.

 The Mad Rock Venus lacked enough comfort for us to recommend it whole-heartedly, but it still gets the job done, and when purchased as a starter pack it is an incredible value.
 Pick this one up if you are new to climbing and need to get a lot of gear at once but don't have an unlimited budget to do it with.